GITHUB INTEGRATION

 4x

-faster ticket throughput with workforce agents
+faster ticket throughput with Workforce Synths

 SLACK INTEGRATION

-Agents connect via Socket Mode with per-channel engagement controls.
+Synths connect via Socket Mode with per-channel engagement controls.
 They reply in threads, react with emoji, upload files, and connect to multiple workspaces simultaneously — following the same social norms humans do.

 Engagement modes